FreddieMG/SolarMap-BeerSheva/README.md

 ### Files and Descriptions

-#### 📜 LICENSE
-Contains the license governing the use and distribution of this project.

 #### 📓 Project.ipynb
 A Jupyter Notebook containing the main codebase for data processing, GIS tile scraping, machine learning modeling, and visualization.

-#### 📘 README.md
-This document provides an overview of the project, its structure, and the files included in this repository.

 #### 🌍 building_usage_types_map.html
 An interactive **KeplerGL map** visualizing different building usage types (e.g., residential vs. public) based on GIS data.